Digital code of conduct

 - We may sometimes screenshot public comments or posts.
 This is in order to provide feedback and reports to our clients, funders, our Board of Trustees, and for other professional reasons.
 We will always anonymise these posts before using them, unless we are documenting threatening behaviour.

-How will threatening or discriminatory interactions be reported?
+How we will report threatening or discriminatory behaviour

 Reporting of posts may include: